61040-fa22/61040-fa22.github.io/_posts/2022-01-01-assignment-0.markdown

 **Purpose:** This is an *ungraded* assignment, but the website you create will be the platform for your future submissions in this class.
 Also, by publishing your work on a website (rather than a less permanent medium like Canvas), you can use continue to use your site as a personal portfolio beyond this class.
 We have purposefully left the assignment specifications relatively open-ended so that you are free to make your website your own.

+## GitHub Repository
+Use this link to create a GitHub respository for your website: [https://classroom.github.com/a/_f8O60KV](https://classroom.github.com/a/_f8O60KV)

 ## Your Tasks
 1. Set up Jekyll on your machine.